 Report documenting 11 nights of visual observing as I followed C/2007 F1 LONEOS through the evening and morning sky until it developed twin tails and became a faint naked eye object before plunging toward the Sun in the western sky at the end of Oct 2007 when it sported a stunning Ion tail over 2 degrees long.
 Report features all my sketches and one image.

-Read the report and view the images of the spectacular July 17th 2007 Funnel cloud which Conor McDonald, his girlfriend Christina and I observed from near my home at Maghera during a great thunderstorm.
-This was an incredible day which has steered my interest toward severe weather events.
-This Funnel came close to touching the ground and becoming a Tornado which resulted in a 3 day investigation by TORRO.
-Report with 19 images.
+Read the report and view the images of the spectacular July 17th 2007 Funnel cloud and possible tornado which Conor McDonald, his girlfriend Christina and I observed from near my home at Maghera during a great thunderstorm outbreak.
+This was an incredible day which changed my life and which steered me with tremendous passion toward severe weather photography.
+This large funnel came close to touching the ground over the Ardboe area near Lough Neagh and becoming a Tornado which resulted in a three day site investigation by TORRO.
+Even years later this still ranks as one of my most exciting weather experiences and still the best funnel I have seen to date.
+One page report with 19 images.

 Report documenting 4 nights of Perseid meteor observation.
 Despite poor weather and an abundance of cloud I managed to observe 94 meteors on the night of maximum on my own from home.
 This years display was exceptional due to its high rates and numerous fireballs which could be seen THROUGH clouds!